 Golden orb-weavers, of the genus Nephila, are members of the family Araneidae.
 This genus, comprising about 23 species, is found in tropical and subtropical regions around the world.
 The female, which is several times larger than the male, can grow to 6 cm body length, with a leg span up to 15 cm.
 The generic name is derived from the Greek nein (‘to spin’) and philos (‘love’), thus ‘fond of spinning’.
 The web of these spiders is enormous, up to 2 m across, with supporting strands much longer.
 The webs of different females are sometimes inter-connected, together covering many square metres.
 Small birds and bats are reported to have been caught in these strong webs.

-More pictures of Nephila species and many other spiders may be seen on the page Animals: Cobwebs.
+Other pictures, depicting Nephila species, and many other spiders, may be seen on the page Animals: Cobwebs.